 Hospice prepares patients for death, usually no longer than six months in advance.
 However, palliative care may be provided at any time during a patient’s illness, ideally starting from the time of diagnosis and at the same time as curative treatments.
 Palliative care is appropriate for any stage of an illness and is not limited to end-of-life care.

-Pediatric Palliative Care at Palmetto Health Children’s Hospital
+Pediatric palliative care at Prisma Health Children’s Hospital–Midlands